Live 3D bottle

 What we shipped

-Each one ships in v1 — no flagged-off sections, no placeholders for things we never built.
+Each one ships in the current build.
+No flagged-off sections, no placeholders for things we never built.

-Each of the six headline nootropics gets a row: name, binomial, milligrams, mechanism, sourcing.
+Each of the six nootropics gets a dossier chapter: serif name, binomial, milligrams in bronze mono, mechanism.
 No 'proprietary blend' anywhere on the page.

-$49 founder tier with a real cap counter, $79 retail tier disclosed on the same page.
+$49 founder tier with an odometer count-up and a live reservation bar; the $79 launch price disclosed in the same breath.
 No coupon codes, no urgency timers, no 'request a quote.'

 Email capture wired to Loops with idempotent handling, type-safe form action, soft-fail in dev, inline success and error states.
 No client-side state library.